npeval

 Features

-1. Computes the minimum time required to locate a seismic event.
+• The minimum time required to locate seismic events in an area,

 • detection module from a specific processing pipeline or explicit station lists,